 Built in 1853, at the very beginning of the golden age of architecture at Harrow, Rendalls was the first Boarding House built solely for the purpose of housing Harrovians.
 Situated centrally, just north of Speech Room and opposite the Art Schools, it was the brain-child of the Revd Frederic Rendall.
 Before 1912, the House was named after its various House Masters but Mr Edward Graham, the House Master at the time, decided during a particularly successful period in charge that it should be known thereafter by the name of his distinguished forebear.
 There have been just 12 House Masters in post since Rendalls' foundation.

-Famous Old Rendallians have included Bishop Henry Hutchinson Montgomery of Tasmania; Sir Arthur Evans, archaeologist and excavator of the Palace of Minos, Crete; General Sir Pervcival Marling VC; James, Edward and Laurence Fox, all actors; Richard Curtis, director and screenwriter; Queen’s Counsel John Steel; Michael Doughty, Queen’s Park Rangers footballer; and Harry Glover, England rugby sevens player.
+Famous Old Rendallians have included Bishop Henry Hutchinson Montgomery of Tasmania; Sir Arthur Evans, archaeologist and excavator of the Palace of Minos, Crete; General Sir Pervcival Marling VC; James, Edward and Laurence Fox, all actors; Richard Curtis, director and screenwriter; Queen’s Counsel John Steel; Michael Doughty, Queen’s Park Rangers footballer; and brothers Harry and William Glover, England rugby sevens players.

 Simon studied Fine Art at Kingston University in Surrey, after which he pursued his interest in combining art practice with teaching as an Artist-in-Residence at Christ’s Hospital, Sussex.
 He went on to teach Art full-time and became a House-tutor and sports coach.
 Simon was appointed as Director of Art at Harrow in 2009 and has pursued a love of sport by coaching the 1st XI soccer team and accompanying tours to Sweden, Hong Kong and New York.
 He has also coached the Colts A cricket team.

 Simon continues to develop his interest in art by visiting exhibitions and museums, and in his own practice, and play a wide variety of sports.
-He is married to Zoe and they have two children, Erin and Elliott.
+He is married to Zoe and they have two children.